-Linode runs on 4-core CPU and offers 96GB SSD with a transfer of 4TB at just $40 per month.
-In our Vultr review, on the other hand, gives 100GB SSD with 4TB transfer and only as Linode runs on 4-core CPU.
+Linode runs on a 4-core CPU and offers a 96GB SSD with a transfer of 4TB at just $40 per month.
+In our Vultr review, on the other hand, gives 100GB SSD with 4TB transfer and only as Linode runs on a 4-core CPU.
 The Vultr package costs $40 per month which is the same as Linode.
-On its part, Digital Ocean offers 80GB SSD with a transfer of 5TB at $80 per month while still running on 4-core CPU.
+On its part, Digital Ocean offers an 80GB SSD with a transfer of 5TB at $80 per month while still running a 4-core CPU.

 To sum it up, Digital Ocean offers an upper hand in data transfer.
 However, you will have to dig deeper into your pockets to pay for its higher monthly charge.
 Linode and Vultr offer an almost similar package but Vultr seems to provide a slight advantage through its 100GB SSD.
 That gives you an extra 4GB SSD to leverage on.
 The CPU core offered across the board is 4-core which is pretty decent.